- Garden / Landscaping / Patio — 248

-With the old shingle fragments removed, measure for a the replacement shingle.
+With the old shingle fragments removed, measure for the replacement shingle.
 You can

 Before you leave, check for other loose shingles by lifting the edges and see if the self-sealing contact is not bonded.
 If need be, simply apply a liberal amount of roof compound about 1" from the edge of the tab.

-Step 2: Take the flatstock or nail-puller and pull the roofing nails from the damaged shingle.
+Take the flat stock or nail-puller and pull the roofing nails from the damaged shingle.
 It may take some effort.
 This isn't recommended, but if you can't get the nails out, remove the bits of shingle from under the head of the nail and drive the nail flat.
 Slide out the damaged shingle and make sure that the roof deck is undamaged.
 If it is damaged, you should probably call a professional.

-This article does not necessarily reflect the views of 411 Home Repair, and is only a suggestions and/or comments submitted to our site to share with our site viewers through the world wide web.
+This article does not necessarily reflect the views of 411 Home Repair and is only suggestions and/or comments submitted to our site to share with our site viewers through the world wide web.